Synixe/Documents/guides/players/medical.md

 ### Damage

-- Changes have been made to the way damage is handled, only a direct hit to the torso or head are directly fatal.
-- Shots to limbs will induce bleeding and later cardiac arrest.
-- Due to changes to vitals, bleeding requires a renewed attention or you will run the risk of entering cardiac arrest.
+A direct hit to the head or torso (heart) without proper protection equipment are directly fatal and will send you straight to the spectator screen for the rest of the operation.

 ### Misc

-- Pain effects have been reworked, they cause less visual strain.
-- You treat others faster than yourself, medics have a bonus to their treating speed.
+You treat others faster than yourself, medics treat faster overall.
-- Carry animations are now faster.
-- New pain sounds.
-- New injury sounds.
-- Unconsciousness is now preceded by a rag-doll.
-- Unconsciousness visual effects have been changed.

 ## Medics